 - Appoint committee members.

-- Appoint one member of the committee to serve as the vice-chair.
+- May appoint one member of the committee to serve as the vice-chair.
 The vice-chair’s responsibility will be to assist the chair with all the functions of the committee as well as be prepared to take over the committee in the unlikely event that the chairperson is unable to complete the functions of the committee.

 - Serve as the Parliamentarian for all Board of Directors meetings.